Lorene Scafaria

-Lorene Scafaria (born 1978) is an American filmmaker, playwright, musician, and former actress.
-She is best known for writing and directing the films Seeking a Friend for the End of the World (2012), The Meddler (2015), and Hustlers (2019).
-She also wrote the film Nick & Norah's Infinite Playlist (2008) and directed the Succession episode "Too Much Birthday" (2021), with the latter earning her nominations for the Primetime Emmy Award for Outstanding Directing for a Drama Series and the Directors Guild of America Award for Outstanding Directorial Achievement in Dramatic Series.
+Lorene Scafaria (born May 1, 1978) is an American filmmaker, playwright, musician, and actress.
+She wrote and directed the films Seeking a Friend for the End of the World (2012), The Meddler (2015), and Hustlers (2019), as well as writing the film Nick & Norah's Infinite Playlist (2008).

+Scafaria directed the Succession (2018–2023) episodes "Too Much Birthday", "Honeymoon States", and "Living+".
+She earned nominations for the Primetime Emmy Award for Outstanding Directing for a Drama Series for "Too Much Birthday" and "Living+", in addition to a nomination for the Directors Guild of America Award for Outstanding Directing – Drama Series for "Too Much Birthday".

 Early life

-Scafaria was born in 1978 in Holmdel, New Jersey, the daughter of Canadian-American mother Gail (née Kiernan) and Italian father Joseph Scafaria (1939–2009).
-Her father came from Gioia Tauro.
+Scafaria was born in Holmdel, New Jersey, on May 1, 1978, the daughter of Gail (née Kiernan) and Joseph Scafaria (1939–2009).
+Her mother is a Canadian-American, while her father was an Italian immigrant from Gioia Tauro.
 She has a brother named Vincent.
-She first became interested in writing when she began making a book report on a fake book once a month in order to win Pizza Hut gift certificates from her school.
+She became interested in writing when she began making a book report on a fake book every month in order to win Pizza Hut gift certificates from her school.
 By the age of 17, she had written and staged her first play in Red Bank, New Jersey.
 After graduating from Holmdel High School in 1995, she attended Lafayette College in Easton, Pennsylvania.
-Unable to afford Lafayette's tuition fees, she soon transferred to Montclair State University in Montclair, New Jersey, where she earned a BA in English with a minor in theater.
+Unable to afford the tuition fees, she soon transferred to Montclair State University in Montclair, New Jersey, where she earned a BA in English with a minor in theater.